 Cranky Al’s: Signature handmade doughnuts, delicious coffee, and breakfast treats all day…where do we sign up?
 This Tosa favorite offers items such as hand-cut doughnuts in a variety of flavors – like their maple bacon doughnut or crosonut (a croissant and doughnut hybrid) – muffins, scones, breakfast sandwiches, breakfast burritos, and responsibly sourced coffee.

 Ristorante Bartolotta: This hotspot Italian eatery is located inside the historic Pabst brewery in Wauwatosa’s Village and serves as the flagship of the Bartolotta Restaurant Group.
 It’s the perfect cozy yet intimate place where you can enjoy decadent handmade pasta and an extensive wine list, with half-price wine on Mondays and Tuesdays!

-The Ruby Tap: Find an assortment of wines from around the globe at this exciting and fun self-serve wine bar, owned by sister-duo Brooke and Sarah.
+The Ruby Tap: Find an assortment of wines from around the globe at this exciting and women-owned self-serve wine bar, owned by sister-duo Brooke and Sarah.
 Relish in small plates featuring Wisconsin cheeses, charcuterie, and desserts.
 Fun fact: this cozy neighborhood wine bar is named after Brooke and Sarah’s grandmother, Ruby!